samacqua/LARC/dataset/README.md

 ## Summary Data

-The folder `summary` contains several csv files that _summarizes_ the raw data.
+The folder `/summary/` contains several csv files that _summarizes_ the raw data.
 It is stored in a .csv file for easier access.
-Certain information, such as `action_sequence` are omitted from this summary.
+Certain information, such as action_sequence are omitted from this summary.

-- `task.csv` : high level summary of each task
+- `/summary/task.csv` : high level summary of each task
     - task_number : the task number as they appear in the training dataset of ARC (1 through 400)
     - task_name	: the unique_id for the ARC tasks (ff805c23.json)
     - test_input_size : grid size of the test input